 Mostly, you can work to build something that’s worth trusting.

-How to Use Storify for a Twitter Tweet Chat
+How I Used Storify for a Twitter Tweet Chat

-Every Tuesday at 9pm I host a Twitter chat about small business issues called #SmallBizHour.
-Storify is used to grab the best tweets and organise them into a linear timeline.
+Every Tuesday at 9pm I hosted a Twitter chat about small business issues called #SmallBizHour.
+Storify was used to grab the best tweets and organise them into a linear timeline.

-Below is a video showing how this is done, including some of the lesser known tricks to using Storify.
+Below is a video showing how this was done, including some of the lesser known tricks to using Storify.